ncipollo/release-action/README.md

 - **body**: An optional body for the release.
 - **bodyFile**: An optional body file for the release.
 This should be the path to the file.
 - **commit**: An optional commit reference.
 This will be used to create the tag if it does not exist.
+- **discussionCategory**: When provided this will generate a discussion of the specified category.
+The category must exist otherwise this will cause the action to fail.
+This isn't used with draft releases.
 - **draft**: Optionally marks this release as a draft release.
 Set to `true` to enable.
 - **name**: An optional name for the release.
 If this is omitted the tag will be used.
 - **omitBody**: Indicates if the release body should be omitted.